jeffrypaul37/Web-Scraper/README.md

   Hence, instead of scrolling through several lists of jobs, the details of each job are made in a more readable format through the spreadsheet.
 Each job can be compared easily.
 It is also possible to apply for the desired job directly by clicking the apply link provided in the spreadsheet.
 Whenever the webpage gets updated, we get a new spreadsheet with the updated data.
 Hence, the data accessed is always up to date.

   Finally, this spreadsheet is imported to Google Maps and the exact location of each company listed is mapped.
 This helps users locate the company easily and also gives a view of the overall concentration of jobs in and around his/her current location.
+  In this project, we'll be scraping data from the job site www.monsterindia.com
 # Software Requirements
 - Python 3.6+
 - Microsoft Excel